Need help with your Discussion

 Organizational Theory

-The final paper will ask students to select a theory discussed in class or readings and conduct a literature review of that chosen theory, as well as an analytical section which compares their current organization (work, student group, etc.) to the chosen theory.
-The final paper is worth a total of 315 points and is due as a Microsoft Word document attachment in the assignment tool on or before 3/7/19 (Module 8).
-The paper should include:
+The final paper will ask students to select a theory discussed in class or readings and conduct a literature review of that chosen approach, as well as an analytical section that compares their current organization (work, student group, etc.) to the selected approach.
+The final paper is worth 315 points and is due as a Microsoft Word document attachment in the assignment tool on or before 3/7/19 (Module 8).
+The paper should include the following:

 • A description of the theory

 • A review of the literature based on the chosen theory that includes at least eight references.
-The review of literature should start with a broad scope and narrow down to your specific
+The study of literature should start with a broad scope and narrow down to your specific

-• Use examples from the readings or outside material that supports your
+• Use examples from the readings or outside material that support your

 Your assignment is due on or before 3/7/19.
 If you have a bona fide reason for requesting more time, you must do so by email.